 The challenge was to longboard from Nairobi to Mombasa on the East Coast – about 480 Km.
 WE SUCCEEDED.
 While the trek might be over, the journey to support Kenyan youth is far from over!

 - Donating money online or by cheque – we need it to teach the youth and open the centre. (over $25 is tax deductible!)

 - Donating in-kind for us to auction, use to teach, buy flights (air miles) or if you are connected in Kenya we can use all kinds of resources, please contact us.

 - Spreading the word throughout your community, company, network, friends, and family, you give us a chance to promote our cause and maybe one of them will be able to help donate as well.

-This will be an epic journey and an amazing experience for all of us who are involved.
+This has been an epic journey and an amazing experience for all of us who are involved.
 Rob and Les are adventurous, but not professional longboarder’s in any way.
+Much like starting a business, you need to go for it, but a strong network will make all the difference.
 Please support our efforts and those of the Sauder Africa Initiative we support.